SaturnFramework/Saturn/docs/content/explanations/scaffolding.md

 Saturn provides a command line scaffolding tool to generate a model, database migration, controller, and associated views.

-To use the generator, run the `dotnet saturn` command from the root of your application application.
+To use the generator, run the `dotnet saturn` command from the root of your application.
 If you have used the template to generate your project, this is the directory with `build.fsx` or `paket.dependencies` file.

-There are three flavors of generators that provide flexibility about what types of code is generated to support your model.
+There are three flavors of generators that provide flexibility about the code output to support your model.

 | Command      |  Generates                                                                     |
 |--------------|--------------------------------------------------------------------------------|